-Lansweeper supports scanning of ESX(i) servers.
-Scanned VMware data includes disks, installed guest machines, network interfaces, manufacturer, model, memory, processor, uptime and more.
+VMware servers can be scanned directly with a read-only credential to the server or indirectly through their vCenter server.
+This article explains how to scan the servers directly.
+Scanned VMware ESX(i) data includes disks, installed guest machines, network interfaces, manufacturer, model, memory, processor, uptime and more.
 If the server's guest machines are scanned as separate assets and have the VMware Tools installed, the Lansweeper webpage of the VMware server also links to the Lansweeper webpages of the guest assets.

-To scan a VMware server, do the following:
+To scan a VMware server directly, do the following:

 - Make sure you meet the VMware server scanning requirements.

 - Submit your server's IP range for scanning by hitting the Add Scanning Target button in the Scanning\Scanning Targets section of the console.
 If you have multiple scanning servers, there will be a separate configuration tab for each server.
 When submitting your range, you will be asked to specify a scanning schedule.